 The Bottom Line

-A $20,000 deployment contribution at age 25 becomes $213,540 in completely tax-free income at age 60.
-Two deployments contribute nearly $388,000 in tax-free wealth.
+A $20,000 deployment contribution at age 25 grows to approximately $213,540 in qualified tax-free Roth income at age 60 at 7% returns.
+Two deployments contribute nearly $388,000 in qualified tax-free Roth wealth.
 The TSP's 0.055% expense ratio means that compound growth is not meaningfully diminished by fees.

 Free Calculator